 As soon as the tool life expires or the programmed quantity is reached, the control sets the diagnostic bit 1.
-This causes an error message to be issued the next time the tool is called and program run will be stopped.
+This causes an error message to be issued the next time the tool is called.
+If no replacement tool is available, the program will be stopped.

 - For teach-in programs, simple tool life monitoring is available Here, the control informs you when a tool is worn out. - With smart.
-Turn and DIN PLUS programs, you can choose between simple tool life monitoring feature or tool life monitoring with replacement tools (option 10).
+Turn and DIN PLUS programs, you can choose between the simple tool life monitoring feature or the tool life monitoring with replacement tool option.